httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 When parsing fails, the field is ignored (see {{text-parse}}); in most situations, violating field-specific constraints should have the same effect.
 Thus, if a header is defined as an Item and required to be an Integer, but a String is received, it will by default be ignored.
 If the field requires different error handling, this should be explicitly specified.

 However, both Items and Inner Lists allow parameters as an extensibility mechanism; this means that values can later be extended to accommodate more information, if need be.
-As a result, field specifications are discouraged from defining the presence of an unrecognised Parameter as an error condition.
+As a result, field specifications are discouraged from defining the presence of an unrecognized Parameter as an error condition.

 To help assure that this extensibility is available in the future, and to encourage consumers to use a complete parser implementation, a field definition can specify that "grease" Parameters be added by senders.
 For example, a specification could stipulate that all Parameters beginning with the letter "h" are reserved for this use.